RECORD WARMTH POSSIBLE MIDWEEK

 TONIGHT: Mainly clear.
 Cool & quiet.
 LOW: 43

-SATURDAY: Mostly cloudy with showers.
+SATURDAY: Cloudy with rain likely.
 Windy at times, especially at night.
-HIGH: 62 LOW: 45
+HIGH: 61 LOW: 44

-MONDAY: A mix of sun and clouds.
-Mild with less wind.
-HIGH: 56
+MONDAY: A mix of sun and clouds with less wind.
+HIGH: 55 LOW: 43

 Copyright 2022 WBAY.
 All rights reserved.